manikandan-e/document/multi-host-postcode.md

 ## Requirements

  - Read postcode from all servers.
- - Display given host postcode to 7 segment display based host position in debug card.
+ - Display the host postcode to the 7 segment display based on host position selected in the debug card.
  - Provide a command interface for user to see any server(multi-host) current postcode .
  - Provide a command interface for user to see any server(multi-host) postcode history.
  - Support for hot-plug-able host.